apollographql/apollo-server/docs/source/features/file-uploads.md

 There are several file upload options that you can pass into the Apollo Server constructor.
 They are:

 - `maxFieldSize`: represents allowed non-file multipart form field size in bytes.
 The default is 1 MB.
-- `maxFileSize`: represents the allowed file size in bytes.
+- `maxFileSize: represents the allowed file size in bytes.
-- `maxFiles`: represents the allowed number of files.
+- `maxFiles: represents the allowed number of files.
 It can accept as many files as possible.

 ## Setup with Client